rodkranz/fakeApi/README.md

 ## Condition Status Code ##
-If you want to set a condition for response of your post, you want to test response `200` or `400` depends on value of request, you can set a additional field named `CONDITIONS` for that, if body of request match with field `DATA` will render the method that indicated `ACTION`.
+If you want to set a condition for your DATA response, you can test response `200` or `400` depending on value of request, you can set a additional field named `CONDITIONS` for that, if body of request match with field `DATA` will render the method that indicated `ACTION`.